 Is Healthcare Consumerism a Solution for Lack of Patient Engagement?

-This isn’t the first time we’ve tackled the subject.
-Several years ago, we noted that organizations — from hospitals and employers to private insurers, pharmacies and the Centers for Medicare and Medicaid Services (CMS) — were looking for an edge to improve personal engagement in health and wellness.
-Such organizations particularly want to manage high utilizers who, according to CMS data, represent only 5 percent of Medicaid beneficiaries, but account for 54 percent of Medicaid spending.
+In the age of healthcare consumerism, organizations — from hospitals and employers to private insurers, pharmacies and the Centers for Medicare and Medicaid Services (CMS) — are looking for an edge to improve personal engagement in health and wellness.
+This is particularly important when managing high utilizers who, according to CMS data, represent only 5 percent of Medicaid beneficiaries, but account for 54 percent of Medicaid spending.
+And figures are similar among private insurers.

-Back in 2014, we cited a program offering reduced premiums and other incentives for Michigan Medicaid beneficiaries who participate in an annual health risk assessment with their regular physician and work to quit smoking or lose weight.
-Michigan wasn’t alone.
-Other states, private health insurers and employers put programs in place in hopes of driving higher engagement in healthy behaviors.
+Michigan has followed Iowa’s example, offering lower premiums and cost sharing to Medicaid beneficiaries if they participate in an annual health risk assessment with their regular physician and work to quit smoking or lose weight.

 Wearable Technology as Healthy Lifestyle Incentive

-What of the burgeoning number of health and fitness technologies available to healthcare consumers?
-Healthcare providers, insurers and employers have embraced using wearable technology as an incentive.
+So, back to the earlier FitBit question — is the latest tech gadget a sufficient motivator to inspire healthier choices?
 That’s just what software company Autodesk hoped when it began offering the wearable technology to employees in 2011.
 And it worked with 50 percent of their employees.

 According to an article in Fortune, among employees who accepted the activity-tracking device, awareness about the number of steps taken each day led to some “friendly competition” and behavior changes such as parking further from the office or taking the longer route to meetings.
 Oil giant BP is also using the FitBit for its Million Step Challenge, part of the company’s overall wellness program.